-- Specific conductivity ranged from 71.8 to 77.8 $\mu\text{s}/\text{cm}$ (Figure 4). - Specific conductivity was relatively stable during the deployment period, slightly increasing during the later portion of the period, while stage was stable. - With the exception of water quantity data (stage), all data used in the preparation of the graphs and subsequent discussion adhere to this stringent QA/QC protocol.
+- Specific conductivity ranged from 74.7 to 90.2 $\mu\text{S}/\text{cm}$ (Figure 4). - Specific conductivity and stage were relatively stable during the deployment period. - With the exception of water quantity data (stage), all data used in the preparation of the graphs and subsequent discussion adhere to this stringent QA/QC protocol.
 Water Survey of Canada is responsible for QA/QC of water quantity data.
 Corrected data can be obtained upon request.